Osteogenesis Imperfecta in Children

 What causes osteogenesis imperfecta in a child?

-Most babies with OI have a defect of one of two genes.
+Most babies with OI have a defect of 1 of 2 genes.
 These genes help in forming collagen.
 Collagen is a main part of connective tissue that connects and supports the whole body, including the bones.
 Because of the defect, there is not enough collagen.
 Or the collagen is abnormal.

 What are the symptoms of osteogenesis imperfecta in a child?